 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

 - Make sure your doctor knows if you are breastfeeding, or if you have lung or breathing problems, blood vessel problems, or a history of blood clots, problems with your ovaries (such as twisting of an ovary), or stomach surgery.

 - For women, this medicine may increase your risk of having a problem with the ovaries called ovarian hyperstimulation syndrome (OHSS).
 OHSS is a serious problem that can be life-threatening.
 Stop using this medicine and call your doctor right away if you have severe pain in the lower stomach area, nausea, vomiting, weight gain, diarrhea, decreased urine output, or trouble with breathing.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.
 Blood tests will be needed to make sure that the medicine is working properly.